A reclaimed wood ceiling tutorial!

 Oh, what a feeling!
-We’ve got a barn board wooden ceiling.
+We’ve got barn wood on our ceiling.
 And so can you!
-In this DIY blog post, we’ll be showing you how to get this look in your own home, if you’re game!
+In this DIY tutorial, we’ll show you how to install your own wood ceiling to create a gorgeous, rustic, farmhouse-style room!

 *Disclosure: This post contains affiliate links.
 Please read my full disclosure policy located here.* Disclaimer: Construction projects have inherent risks, ranging from simply injured pride all the way up to doom and gloom death.
 Don’t undertake a project such as this unless you are very confident in your DIY abilities.
 Always better to use the checkbook tool to pay a professional rather than end up with a bad accident or injury.

 Hey, I’m Dave.
-Apparently, there have been some questions about how we installed the wooden ceiling using barn board, in our country style guest bedroom, so my wife asked me to write a “how to” post on this DIY project.
+Apparently, there have been some questions about how we installed the reclaimed wood ceiling in our guest bedroom using barnwood.
+So my wife asked me to write the “how to” instructions for you to tackle this DIY project, too.

-Back to my first DIY blog post (and possibly my last depending on how this goes)…
+Back to my first DIY tutorial (and possibly my last depending on how this goes)…

 Here are the supplies you’ll need to tackle your own reclaimed wood ceiling at home.

-STEP 2: Find your wood!
+Find your wood!
 “How?” you ask.
 It depends.
 If you live in a rural area and have some neighbors with old barns, you may have to look no further!
-If not, start with craigslist, Facebook and Google.
+If not, start with Craigslist, Facebook marketplace, yard sales and Google.

 When you are using old materials like barn board there will be little consistency in the material itself, meaning the thickness and the widths of the boards will be different…